cjoakim/azure-cosmosdb-nosql-graph/README.md

   - Each stage of the pipeline uses the results of the previous stage
   - Implement your pipelines as separate Python/Java/C# classes
     - Instances of these classes execute the pipeline
-    - See class "PythonDependencyGraph" (file xxx) in this repo
+    - See example class "DependencyGraph" (file python/src/dao/dependency_graph.py)
   - This logic can use fast and efficient Cosmos DB point-reads
   - See https://www.mongodb.com/docs/manual/core/aggregation-pipeline/
 - Converting from a LPG "Vertices and Edges" model
   - "Fold" the outgoing edges into the source vertex as an array of edges
+  - Include the id and partition key "coordinates" of the associated vertex
 - Use materialized view documents to optimize common queries
   - This "materializes" complex query results into a cached document for reuse